-North Carolina's standards for special education teachers are better than those of many states, and they adequately address all of the critical areas of knowledge required to teach students with disabilities.
-However, the state places no limit on the amount of professional education coursework that its teacher preparation programs can require of special education candidates, resulting in program excesses.
-Furthermore, state policy does not ensure that prospective teachers receive subject matter preparation relevant to the elementary or secondary classroom.
-North Carolina does not ensure programs prepare highly qualified teachers, nor has it developed a streamlined HOUSSE route to help new secondary special education teachers meet additional subject matter requirements once they are in the classroom.
+Missouri's standards for special education teachers do not adequately prepare them to work with students with disabilities.
+The state places no limit on the amount of professional education coursework that its teacher preparation programs can require of special education candidates, resulting in program excesses.
+Furthermore, state policy does not ensure that prospective teachers receive the subject matter preparation relevant to the elementary or secondary classroom.
+Missouri also has not developed a streamlined HOUSSE route to help new secondary special education teachers meet additional subject matter requirements once they are in the classroom.